 Do you recall how FSL had a dispatcher console and resource management capabilities in our earlier article?
 The Dispatcher controls the Service Resources, Operating Hours, and Service Territories using the Dispatcher Console.

-In FSL, Dispatcher creates a Work Order on the basis of the related Case.
+In Salesforce FSL, Dispatcher creates a Work Order on the basis of the related Case.
 The Work Order leads to Service Appointment creation.
 The Service Appointment is the final record containing information about the Case.
 Service Appointment determines the Date, time, and Location of the Service Appointment.
 While this happens, a different story unfolds in another area of FSL.

 Service Appointment is connected with Service Territories, Operating Hours, and Service Resources.
 Operating Hours for Service Territories are configured based on time zones.
 Service Resources complete the assigned Service Appointments within their operating hours and in their respective service territories.
 Service Appointments completion leads to the closing of a work order.

 Once the field servicing work is completed, the system either closes the case or escalates it.
 This streamlined process ensures that all service requests are addressed in a timely and efficient manner.
-FSL also offers robust scheduling and dispatching capabilities, enabling businesses to optimize their resources and respond quickly to customer needs.
+Salesforce FSL also offers robust scheduling and dispatching capabilities, enabling businesses to optimize their resources and respond quickly to customer needs.

-Hope this technical approach helps in better understanding the FSL.
+Hope this technical approach helps in better understanding the Salesforce FSL.
 Stay Tuned for more such techno-literary pieces!

 Kizzy Consulting is a Salesforce Consulting Partner based in Panchkula, India.
 Kizzy has successfully implemented 100+ Salesforce projects for 100+ clients across sectors like Financial Services, Insurance, Retail, Sales, Manufacturing, Real estate, Logistics, and Healthcare in countries like the US, Europe, Germany, and Australia.
 Get a free consultation now by emailing us at email@example.com or Contact us.